graygoos/femialiu/README.md

 - 👨🏽‍💻 I work primarily with Swift, SwiftUI, and UIKit
 - 💞️ I’m looking to collaborate on SwiftUI and UIKit projects
 - ✋🏽 Ask me about Swift, SwiftUI, UIKit, Xcode
-- 📫 Connect with me: @aliufemi on Twitter and https://www.linkedin.com/in/femialiu/ on LinkedIn or just shoot me an email: femialiu713@gmail.com
+- 📫 Connect with me: https://www.twitter.com/aliufemi on Twitter and https://www.linkedin.com/in/femialiu/ on LinkedIn or just shoot me an email: <femialiu713@gmail.com>
 - 🚅 Transitioning from a career in building construction to a career in tech

 <!---